windsornguyen/flash-stu/README.md

 ## Acknowledgments

-Huge thanks to (in no particular order):
+Special thanks to (in no particular order):
 - Elad Hazan and the authors of the [Spectral State Space Models](https://arxiv.org/abs/2312.06837) paper
 - Isabel Liu, Yagiz Devre, Evan Dogariu
 - The Flash Attention team